Mishika-D/Mishika_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-# Description + Challanges
+# Description + Challanges + Next step

 My starter project was a retro arcade console.
 I mainly developed my soldering skills, which I did by carefully soldering the pins an wires.
 This device runs the game on a 8 X 16 LED pixel grid, while the score is revealed on grid beside it.
 This console contains 5 games, including space invaders which I show in my video.
 After soldering all the components, I screwed in the acrylic case, which provides protection to the board and allows the user to hold the console comfortably.
 Soldering was new to me, therfore I struggled at first.
-Before staring my project I practiced soldering a few LEDs and resistors, which gave me practice.
-When soldering my main struggle was making sure the solder went in the exact place I needed.
+Before staring my project I practiced and learned how to solder LEDs and resistors.
+When soldering, my main struggle was making sure the solder went in the exact place I needed.
 This was partially due to the thickness of the iron I used.
 I learned how to remove solder too, which was very helpful.
 While soldering the wires for the battery I encountered an issue where the mini USB was extremly close to where I was supposed to solder.
-While soldering this part, I had to make sure the hot iron didn't accidentally ruin the mini USB.
+While soldering this part, I had to make sure the hot iron didn't accidentally damage the mini USB.
 Overall, I found this experience interesting and I really enjoyed it.
+My next step is to start my intensive project.

 # Bill of Materials
-Here's where you'll list the parts in your project.
-To add more rows, just copy and paste the example rows below.
-Don't forget to place the link of where to buy each component inside the quotation marks in the corresponding row after href =.
-Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize this to your project needs.

 | Item | Amount | Use |
 | --- | ------- |-----